jelhan/create-github-actions-setup-for-ember-addon/README.md

 Creates GitHub Actions for Ember Addon with NPM init / yarn create command.

-The script analyzes an existing TravisCI configuration and tries to migrate it over to GitHub Actions.

 > This is early alpha software.
 Use with care and double check the generated GitHub Actions workflow.

+## Features

+- Update an existing GitHub Actions workflow to latest blueprints using configuration from last run.
+- Analyse an existing TravisCI configuration and migrate it over to GitHub Actions.

 ## Usage